You’ve probably heard someone in a leadership position say, “Our employees are our greatest asset,” at one time or another.

 In his book, “Human Capital Management: Leveraging Your Workforce for a Competitive Advantage”, author Mark Salsbury writes, “human capital initiatives (HCIs) are large-scale goals or objectives an organization chooses to pursue that are heavily dependent and reliant on the people of the organization.”

 Salsbury also points out that HCI’s are strategic, not tactical, and goes on to provide several examples, as follows:

-While this is a very useful list, many of these are large initiatives that require significant time and resources, and that are applicable only to larger, well-established organizations.
+While this is a very useful list, many of these are large initiatives require significant time and resources and are only really applicable to larger, well-established organizations.

 Certainly, most startups and early-stage companies aren’t concerning themselves with global or international human capital initiatives.
 For founders, CEOs, and leaders within these organizations, it’s important to note that HCI’s are relative to the size of the business.

 Looking back at Salsbury’s definition, he talks about “large-scale goals or objectives”.
 Depending on what your business looks like, “large-scale” might be an initiative that affects all five employees in your organization.

 Following are some examples of HCIs that you might find in a smaller organization: